St Andrews Cathedral: Founding and development

 The cathedral was founded to supply more accommodation than the older church of St. Regulus (St. Rule) afforded.
 This older church, located on what became the cathedral grounds, had been built in the Romanesque style.
 Today, there remains the square tower, 33 metres (108 feet) high, and the quire, of very diminutive proportions.
 On a plan of the town from about 1531, a chancel appears, and seals affixed to the city and college charters bear representations of other buildings attached.
 To the east is an even older religious site, the Church of St Mary on the Rock, the Culdee house that became a Collegiate Church.

 Work began on the new cathedral in 1158 and continued for over a century.
 The west end was blown down in a storm and rebuilt between 1272 and 1279.
-The cathedral was finally completed in 1318 and featured a central tower and six turrets; of these remain two at the east and one of the two at the western extremity, rising to a height of 30 metres (100 feet).
+In 1304, the cathedral secured 20 oaks from the forest of Clackmannan to repair damage caused by the English army of Edward I. The cathedral was finally completed in 1318 and featured a central tower and six turrets; of these remain two at the east and one of the two at the western extremity, rising to a height of 30 metres (100 feet).
 On the 5th of July it was consecrated in the presence of King Robert the Bruce, who, according to legend, rode up the aisle on his horse.

+The cathedral was served by a community of Augustinian Canons, the St Andrews Cathedral Priory, which were successors to the Culdees of the Celtic church.

+Twenty-four of the cathedral's canons, two-thirds of their number, died of bubonic plague in 1348.
 A fire partly destroyed the building in 1378; restoration and further embellishment were completed in 1440.

-The cathedral was served by a community of Augustinian Canons, the St Andrews Cathedral Priory, which were successors to the Culdees of the Celtic church.

-Greyfriar (Franciscan) and Blackfriar (Dominican) friars had properties in the town by the late 15th century and possibly as late as 1518.